Learn

 Artists will practice new ways of engaging with art while exploring the Museum’s diverse collections and picturesque grounds.
 In this immersive and supportive environment, young artists will nurture their imaginative ideas, gain confidence, and grow into the artists they aspire to be.

-Please reach out to Sara Wolfson, School and Youth Programs Educator, at education@shelburnemuseum.org or 802-985-0922 with any questions.
+If you still have questions after reviewing the information on this page, please reach out to Sara Wolfson, School and Youth Programs Educator, at summercamp@shelburnemuseum.org or 802-985-0922.

 Creativity Lab artists will embark on a week-long journey of creative experimentation and exploration.
 Campers will be given the time, space, and guidance to try out a wide range of artistic ideas, materials, and methods.
 Each day, the artists will have the opportunity to explore the Museum and fill their sketchbooks with creative inspiration to fuel their individual artistic adventures.
 By the end of the week, campers will have a portfolio of creations they can be proud of and a collection of new memories and experiences to carry along their creative paths.